 Bankruptcy and the family car - Case Study Number 3

-If you have not yet read the law set out in section 283 of the Insolvency Act then click here before considering this case study.
+If you have not yet read the law set out in Section 283 of The Insolvency Act then follow this link before considering this case study.

 David is married to Clare.
 Clare is a hard worker earning good money while David flits in and out of jobs.
 Clare bought a car for David's use, a year old Mondeo, out of her own earnings.
 The car is registered in Clare's name.